 Depending on your employer's notice period, you might not be entitled to full pay during your notice period if you're:

 - on maternity, paternity or adoption leave

 - temporarily laid off or on short-time working

-- your employer's notice period is 1 to 6 days longer than the legal minimum
+- contractual notice that’s 1 to 6 days longer than the statutory

-Check your contract or talk to your employer to find out how much you'll be paid.
+Check your contract or talk to your employer to check how much you'll be paid.

 You can ask your employer if you can leave before your notice period ends, for example if you have another job to go to.

-They can ask you to take any unused holiday during garden leave.
+Your employer can ask you to take any unused holiday during garden leave.
 The same rules apply for taking holiday.